kumahq/kuma-website/docs/docs/0.4.0/quickstart/kubernetes.md

     prometheus: {}" | kubectl apply -f -
 ```

-This will enable the `prometheus` metrics backend on the `default` [Mesh]((/docs/0.4.0/policies/mesh/) and automatically collect metrics for all of our traffic.
+This will enable the `prometheus` metrics backend on the `default` [Mesh](/docs/0.4.0/policies/mesh/) and automatically collect metrics for all of our traffic.

-Now go ahead and generate some traffic that we can later visualize!
+Now let's go ahead and generate some traffic - to populate our charts - by using the demo application!

 :::tip
-You can generate some artificial traffic with the following command to save some clicks:
+You can also generate some artificial traffic with the following command to save some clicks:

 ```sh
 while [ true ]; do curl http://127.0.0.1:8081/items?q=; curl http://127.0.0.1:8081/items/1/reviews; done